 A number of excellent charities are working in this very area.
 It is certainly something that we are sympathetic to; disability has been one of the core criteria for UK Aid Direct, a new round of which has come in.
 We also have the Girls’ Education Challenge, which has educated some 46,000 girls with disabilities in schools.
 The next round of that project will increase the allocation still further to 15% of the total fund.

 My Lords, promoting inclusive education is obviously a key priority for DfID.
 The International Development Committee of the other place recommended that DfID should spend at least 10% of its budget on that, but it is currently 8%.
-What steps is the Minister going to take to ensure that we reach that target so that we can deliver the promise of the noble Lord, Lord Low?
+What steps is the Minister going to take to ensure that we reach that target so that we can deliver the promise referred to by the noble Lord, Lord Low?

 There is a significant financing gap in global education.
 The UK is one of the better ones—in fact, the report on page 26 highlights that DfID was ranked number one by donors for its disability education as a priority, and number 2 for its funding overall.
 The amount is currently at 8.5%, about £650 million; we also spend about £227 million through multilateral agencies, so I think we are doing better than most.
 But with the scale of the problem that has been identified, we cannot afford to be complacent and we will certainly keep that under review.